 Having the right keyword is just step one.
 When you add it to your Adwords lineup, you will need effective ad copy to do justice to your incredible find, otherwise you can just hand your cash over to your dog and ask him to gnaw on it until it's an unrecognizable mass of pulp.

 Fortunately for you, Red Envelope has laid out the answers.
 The very high-converting keyword you just nabbed from them also points to the successful ad copy trends for you to emulate.
 We'll show you why.
-Go back to the chart and look at "baby gift's" row of boxes.
+Go back to the chart and look at "birthday gifts for her" row of boxes.
 Clicking on any of them opens the ad from that month.

 This ad copy is a good start.
 What you need, though, is a great start.

 The key is in the color change.
-When you see the color change shades from one month to another, this signals an update that Red Envelope did to its "baby gift" ad copy.
+When you see the box shape have an arrow pointing from one month to another, this signals an update that Red Envelope did to its "birthday gifts for her" ad copy.

 Here's why ad copy changes will point you to the best-performing ad copy.